Kagebounshin/skateshop/README.md

     #### Bag
     - If the bag has no item, it will have a text, saying that the bag is empty.
 And a button directing you back to the shopping page.
     - If you have added something to your bag, you will see the total price displayed next to the bag link at the navbar or below the bag icon on mobile/tablet view.
-    - By adding a product, See a quick preview of the bag and it's current products and total amount in a [toasts]().
+    - By adding a product, See a quick preview of the bag and it's current products and total amount in a toast at the top right of the screen.
     - When choosing the option to go to the bag you will be able to increase or decrease the quantity of each item, remove a item from the bag, see the total amount.
 If your happy with your bag items you can proceed to the checkout page.
     #### Checkout
     - Enter your shipping credentials and card credentials to complete your order.
     #### Toast
-    - Bootsrap has a component called ["Toasts"](), wich is notifications designed to mimic the push notifications.
+    - Bootsrap has a component called ["Toasts"](https://getbootstrap.com/docs/4.3/components/toasts/), wich is notifications designed to mimic the push notifications.
     - The bag when clicked will show a quick preview of it's current products using the toast component.
     - The toast component will also display warning, info, success or error messages, giving the user quick feedback, for example, if something unexcpected happens.
     #### Allauth